i05nagai/memorandum/language/english_speaking.md

     * Once the police had cornered her in the basement, she gave herself up
     * it's a powerful car, but it doesn't corer well
 * find
+    * find it adj to do
+        * opinions or feelings that you have
+        * I find it interesting to sit outside and what the differnt people walking by at lunch time
+        * I find it hard to believe that you're really going to need all that lugage just for 3 days
     * Actually, I find Marriam's views far too progressionist
     * I've just found a ten-pound note in my pocket
     * Has he found himself a place to live yet?